LobosProger/Ski-game/README.md

-# Ski game
+# Ski Game

-Developed ski game during preparation to certification on Associate Programmer by Unity.
-In developed game there is implemented architecture pattern, called as Observer.
-This is pattern, which provide to write more modular and maintainable code, basing on event system, without direct referencing to objects to call some type function.
+This game was developed as part of the preparation for the Unity Associate Programmer certification.
+The game features an architecture pattern known as the Observer pattern.
+This pattern enhances code modularity and maintainability by utilizing an event system, eliminating the need for direct object references to execute specific functions.

-## Main menu
+## Main Menu

-In the main menu you can click on the help menu to read, how to play in the game, quit from game, start and there is a small "easter egg" - when you move cursor of mouse on the title of game, it is starting change in width:
+In the main menu, you'll find various options:

+- **Help Menu:** Learn how to play the game.
+- **Quit:** Exit the game.
+- **Start:** Begin your skiing adventure.
+- **Easter Egg:** Move your mouse cursor over the game title to witness a playful width-changing animation.

 https://github.com/LobosProger/Ski-game/assets/78168123/bfa9c936-dc5a-4355-9376-c87b2793f837

-## Gameplay video
+## Gameplay Overview

+Check out the gameplay video to get a glimpse of the thrilling skiing experience.
+Here's a breakdown of the gameplay:

-In the below gameplay video you can see, how this game represented.
-Player has a goal - reach to the red finish flaqs, passing also another flaqs, if he doesn't do it - adding additional time to the timer.
+- **Objective:** Reach the red finish flags, passing through other flags.
+Missing flags results in additional time added to the timer.
-There are also additional flaqs, which are "boostable", they add additional speed to the player on the time.
-Player can move faster by just clicking Space keycode.
-And there are interactable obstacles, with which player can face, slowing him and catching to backward.
-After finishing, player can see his reached best records on the table, switch next race or retry the race to try set best record:
+- **Boostable Flags:** Some flags provide a speed boost, helping you navigate the course faster.
+- **Space Key:** Press the space key for a temporary speed boost.
+- **Obstacles:** Encounter interactive obstacles that can slow you down or set you back.
+- **Audio Effects:** Enjoy immersive audio sounds, including boosting sounds, collision sounds with obstacles, and flag passing sounds.
+- **Race Finish:** After completing a race, view your best records, switch to the next race, or retry to set a new record.

 https://github.com/LobosProger/Ski-game/assets/78168123/086895a1-7a8b-4f9a-8c9b-7de90662686c